Donate Now

 If you have witnessed a critical incident, call our 24-hour CRITICAL INCIDENT LINE at 204-788-8222.

-For more information on Patient Safety and Critical Incidents, please visit the WRHA Quality website.
+For more information on Patient Safety and Critical Incidents, please visit the WRHA Quality Improvement website.

 Protection For Persons In Care Act